Back to Virginia

 Menopause

-The time in a woman's life when her menstrual cycles stop permanently, usually occurring around age 50.
+The time when a woman's menstrual cycles stop permanently, usually occurring in the late forties or early fifties.

 Perimenopause